asyaparfenova/advent_of_code_2020/README.md

 Advent of Code is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like.
 More: https://adventofcode.com/2020/about

+### Some key elements of my coding adventure:
-I use python, every file is dedicated to solving 1 day tasks (so, 2 tasks per day/file)
+- I use python, every file is dedicated to solving 1 day tasks (so, 2 tasks per day/file)
+- I try to spend not more then 60 min per day for the tasks (that affects quality, but everything has a downside)
+- I do not copy the input data into repository and mostly use pyperclip python library to upload data directly from the clipboard

 ### Special thanks for ideas
 - For Day3 task I used an idea from Leli for using Modulus operator.
-Check [Leli](https://github.com/lelilia)'s page.
+Check [Leli](https://github.com/lelilia)'s page